System Procedures

 Colleges and universities shall establish processes for implementation that will include, but not be limited to, the following:

-- Each college or university shall publish opportunities for CPL internal college/university assessments in its print and electronic media catalog and related publications.
+1. Each college or university shall publish information on the opportunities for CPL internal college/university assessments in its electronic resources and related publications.
 Published information must include the following:

-- Colleges and universities that elect not to offer CPL internal college/university assessment options will refer students to a system list of colleges and universities that offer these options and information about accessing the opportunity and applying it at their home college or university.
+3. Colleges and universities that do not offer CPL internal college/university assessment options will contact C-PLAN for approved students to determine the CPL opportunity and apply it at their home college or university.
+Proposed credit awards are submitted to the home college or university's advising processes.

 Part 6.
 Appeals